What to do in the garden in December

 - • Send your lawnmower and shears to be serviced and sharpened while they are in less demand.

 From your armchair

-- • Think about ordering seeds for next year - reflect on what worked well this year and what
+- • Think about ordering your flower seeds and vegetable seeds for next year - reflect on what worked well this year and what didn't.